Single or Dual Ram: how to choose the right baler for your recycling plant

 - Recycling and environmental responsibility: a combination that doesn’t stop at waste sorting

-- Single ram baler: small recycling centres choose versatility
+- Double ram baler: small recycling centres choose versatility

-- Dual ram baler: large recycling centres opt for productivity
+- Single ram baler: large recycling centres opt for productivity

 - The “domestic” option: vertical balers